mlibrary/appraisal-tab/doc/overview.md

 This example, based on the transfer tree/report pane workflow, explains how it works.

-One controller, the TreeController, contains a transfer tree UI that allows the user to select elements.
+One controller, the `TreeController`, contains a transfer tree UI that allows the user to select elements.
 Selected elements are then filtered and displayed within the scope of another controller, ReportController.
-Since the two controllers are completely separate scopes, we need an intermediary to share data between the two of them; to do that, we create a `SelectedFiles` service which has a method to add and remove entries, and a bindable property called "selected" which simply lists all selected files.
+Since the two controllers are completely separate scopes, we need an intermediary to share data between the two of them; to do that, we create a `SelectedFiles` service which has a method to add and remove entries, and a bindable property called `selected` which simply lists all selected files.

 First, in the TreeController, we inject the SelectedFiles service, and add or remove objects from it every time we've detected a change to the user's selection.